finance calculator

 Years until retirement

-Number of years the money compounds before withdrawals.
+The number of years you plan to let the money grow before starting withdrawals.

 How it works